crcdng/dont-touch-men/README.md

 Also, do not **touch** your face in order to test this app.

 ### How to use
-**Don’t touch MEN** runs in modern web browsers such as Firefox or Chrome.
+**Don’t touch MEN** runs in modern web browsers (Firefox and Chrome).
+Based on my testing I recommend Chrome.

 1. You need a webcam showing your head and shoulders
 2. Download / clone this repo